Your Castle's Little Helper: Manga

 A manga adaptation illustrated by Kazumi Kurihara began serialization on Square Enix's Manga Up! manga service on July 2, 2024.
-The manga's chapters have been compiled into three tankōbon volumes as of September 2025.
+The manga's chapters have been compiled into five tankōbon volumes as of September 2026.

 The manga's chapters are published in English on Square Enix's Manga Up!
 Global manga service.
+In June 2026, Yen Press announced that they had also licensed the manga adapatation for English publication, with the first volume set to release in December 2026.